On the foundations and applications of Lorentz-Finsler Geometry: Lorentz-Finsler applied to classical geometries

 \subsubsection{Geodesic refocusing}

 Refocusing is a relevant property in Riemannian Geometry, studied in its own right by B\'erard-Bergery in \cite{B-B}, which is related to the problem of manifolds whose geodesics are closed.
 A Riemannian manifold is called a $Z^x$ manifold when all geodesics starting at $x$ return to $x$, and a $Y^x_l$ manifold if every unit-speed geodesic starting at $x$ arrives at $x$ at time $l>0$.
 A basic open question is whether there are $Z^x$ non $Y^x_l$ manifolds.
-Considering two points $x,y$ and geodesics connecting them, analogous definitions $Z^{(x,y)}$, $Y^{(x,y)}_l$ follow; they formalize the idea of {\em strong refocusing} for the geodesics departing from $x$.
+Considering two points $x,y$ and geodesics connecting them, analogous definitions $Z^{(x,y)}$, $Y^{(x,y)}_l$ follow and they formalize the idea of {\em strong refocusing} for the geodesics departing from $x$.

-Studying the space of lightlike geodesics $\Ng$, Kinlaw \cite{Kinlaw} (see also below Th. \ref{t_CN}) stressed the importance of {\em refocusing}, that is, the property that all the geodesics starting at an event $p$ arrive close to a second one $q$.
-In the case of a product spacetime $\R\times S$, if $S$ is a $Y^{(x,y)}_l$ then all the lightlike geodesics starting at $p=(x,0)$ will arrive at $q=(y,l)$, i.e. a strong refocusing holds.
-Consistently, Chernov, Kinlaw and Sadykov \cite{ChernovKinlawSadykov} studied Riemannian refocusing.

-Recently, Bauermeister \cite{Bauermeister} has used the Lorentzian viewpoint to partially solve the open question above (among other applications), namely: {\em an analytic Riemannian $Z^{(x,y)}$ is also $Y^{(x,y)}_l$} for some $l>0$.
-This is obtained as a consequence of a stronger Lorentzian result for the class of {\em observer refocusing spacetimes} introduced by himself, namely, a globally hyperbolic, observer refocusing spacetime of dimension at least 3, endowed with an analytic metric, is strongly refocusing.

-The proof uses the analytic version of the Lorentzian Bernal-S\'anchez splitting explained in \S \ref{s_items} (item \ref{item7}) and other techniques also transplantable to the Lorentz-Finsler setting.
-Thus, the possibility to obtain new applications of Lorentz-Finsler geometry to Finsler one is open.
+In the Lorentz case, this issue is relevant for the space of cone geodesics $\Ng$ (as pointed out below Th. \ref{t_CN}).
+Indeed, Chernov and Rudyak \cite{ChernovRudyak} and then Kinlaw \cite{Kinlaw} stressed the importance of {\em (null) refocusing}, that is, the property that all the geodesics starting at an event $p$ arrive close to a second one $q$.
+In the case of a product spacetime $\R\times S$, if $S$ is a $Y^{(x,y)}_l$ then all the lightlike geodesics starting at $p=(x,0)$ will arrive at $q=(y,l)$, i.e. a {\em strong (null) refocusing} holds.
+Consistently, Chernov, Kinlaw and Sadykov \cite{ChernovKinlawSadykov} studied Riemannian refocusing too.
+Recently, Bauermeister \cite{Bauermeister} has introduced the notion of {\em observer refocusing} in spacetimes and obtained as a Riemannian corollary a partial solution to the open question on $Z^{(x,y)}$, $Y^{(x,y)}_l$ manifolds: {\em an analytic Riemannian $Z^{(x,y)}$ manifold is also an $Y^{(x,y)}_l$} one for some $l>0$.
+The proofs use techniques transplantable to the Lorentz-Finsler setting too (including the splitting explained in \S \ref{s_items}, item~\ref{item7}), opening the possibility to obtain new applications of Lorentz-Finsler geometry.